OscarSah/DemoQA-API-Tests/ReadMe.md

     Status Code
     Depending on the requirements, we will verify headers and body Body Verification: path, jsonpath, POJO, Java Classes, Hemcrest Matchers

+De-Serialization: JSON ----> Java Codes (Custom Classes or Collections) as() --- > method: Object Mappers

+## How to Run the Project
+  1. Install Maven locally
+  2. Java JDK Installed
+  3. Git.exe Installed
+  4. Open the folder of the project and start terminal inside that folder
+  5. run command ``mvn clean verify``